prithviemmanuelmachado/appointments/README.md

 ## Dashboard

 A doctor can view their appointments for the day here.
+The details of an appointment can also be viewed and edited here.
 They also get 2 pie charts representing the statuses of their appointments for that day and over their lifetime.
+Clicking on a sector of the cart takes the user to the appointment list page filtered for the data reflecting the sector.

+## Calendar

+An Administrator can view all appointments in a given weeks.
+The details of an appointment can also be viewed and edited here.